kalaspuff/tomodachi/README.md

 A middleware can also be specified as the object of a class, in which case the `__call__` method of the object will be invoked as the middleware function.
-Note that bound functions such as self has to be included in the signature as it\'s called as a normal class function.
+Note that bound functions such as self has to be included in the signature as it's called as a normal class function.

 This class provides a simplistic basic auth implementation validating credentials in the HTTP Authorization header for HTTP requests to the